-To learn more and start your exam application, apply online or download the CDM Credentialing Exam Candidate Handbook & Application.
+To learn more and start your exam application, apply online or download the CDM Credentialing Exam Candidate Handbook & Brochure.
 Study materials and tips to help you prepare for the exam are also available.

 Policies and procedures related to the exam are determined by the Certifying Board for Dietary Managers, the credentialing arm of the ANFP that exists solely for the purpose of managing the credential.
 In fact, Certified Dietary Managers sit on this board, which oversees development of the exam itself.

 In addition, an accrediting body called the National Commission for Certifying Agencies (NCCA) has granted accreditation to the Certifying Board for Dietary Managers for demonstrating compliance with the NCCA Standards for the accreditation of certification programs.
 These standards are designed to ensure that certification programs adhere to modern standards of practice for the certification industry.